 The University of Illinois at Urbana-Champaign - College of Agricultural, Consumer and Environmental Sciences (ACES) is pleased to invite applications from current high school sophomores and juniors of under-served, economically disadvantaged groups, and urban residents to participate in the Research Apprentice Program (RAP).
 Upon completion of the program students may qualify for a monetary award.
 Described below are some of the components of the program.

-All students will be participating in a two week session that will involve a number of special hands-on mini-laboratory and science exercises developed to help them understand the application of math and science in various areas in the food, human and environmental sciences.
+All students will be participating in a FREE three- week session that will involve a number of special hands-on mini-laboratory and science exercises developed to help them understand the application of math and science in various areas in the food, human and environmental sciences.
 A session on math enrichment, micro-computer, writing, and presentation skills will also be offered.

 Students will be assigned to small groups or teams where they develop a presentation based on a set of special learning activities.
 The RAP activities require each team to demonstrate a basic understanding of their specific assigned area.
 A series of visits and seminars held at various businesses serve as a resource base for the information necessary to successfully complete this exercise.
 All RAP activities emphasize teamwork, problem-solving, computer skills and presentation skills.
 At the end of the program, each team presents the outcomes of their assigned project activities.